mabyre/mabyre/README.md

 ### There is many instresting open source software delivred has is.

-I hope you will enjoy walking around here.
+Hope you will enjoy walking around here.

 <!--
 **mabyre/mabyre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.